Mat Rempit

-A Mat Rempit is a Malaysian term for "an individual who participates in activities such as illegal street racing, bike stunt performance, petty crime and public disturbance using a motorcycle", usually involving 2- and 4-stroke underbone motorcycles, colloquially known as Kapcai or scooters.
+A Mat Rempit is a Malaysian term for an individual (usually a youngster) who participates in hooliganism and illegal activities such as street racing, stunt biking, petty crime, and public disturbance using a motorcycle.
+These individuals usually ride underbone 2-stroke or 4-stroke motorcycles common in Southeast Asia, locally known colloquially as kapcai or scooters.

-Mat Rempits are often seen on Malaysian streets, where they would gather in groups and race against each other for cheap thrills such as races and stunts (such as the wheelie, superman (lying flat on the seat), wikang and scorpion (standing on the seat with one leg during a wheelie).
-However, there are cases where they openly rebel against authorities where they would run through roadblocks, ride against the traffic or hit police officers with their bikes.
-Mat Rempits often race or perform stunts without proper safety gear and properly-equipped bikes, which often lead to accidents, causing major injuries or death.
+Mat Rempits are often seen on Malaysian streets, where they gather in groups and race against one another, or otherwise engage in dangerous activities such as night races and stunts (e.g. wheelies, Superman (lying flat on the seat), wikang and scorpion (standing on the seat with one leg during a wheelie).
+There have been cases where they openly break the law and rebel against authorities, running through roadblocks, riding against the traffic, or hitting police officers with their motorbikes.
+Mat Rempits often race or perform stunts without proper safety gear while using improperly-equipped or illegally modified bikes.
+This often leads to accidents, causing major injuries or death, both to themselves and innocent bystanders.

 Etymology

 The word "Rempit" comes from "ramp-(rev)-it" (ramp the throttle).
 According to the Kamus Dewan, the definition of "Rempit" is "the act of whipping with a cane".
 A possible alternative source of the word is derived from the noise made by a 2-stroke motorcycle.
-"Mat" is a Malay short form for Muhammad, for example Muhammad Ali can be contracted to Mat Ali.
-Mat is also a slang term used to refer to a male person who is usually of Malay descent.
+"Mat" is a slang term used to refer to a male person who is usually of Malay descent.

 Organization and traits

 Mat Rempits usually gather in groups in bustling city centers on weekend nights.
 These gatherings are often followed by impromptu performances of stunts or races along a stretch of road.
-The term "Mat Rempit" itself usually come with the negative connotation of illegal activities, ranging from petty crimes such as public disturbance and reckless riding, to more serious ones such as gangsterism, robbery,street fighting, assault, vandalism, substance abuse, theft and bullying.
+The term "Mat Rempit" itself usually come with the negative connotation of illegal activities, ranging from petty crimes such as public disturbance and reckless riding, to more serious ones such as gangsterism, robbery, street fighting, assault, vandalism, substance abuse, theft and bullying.
 Most motorcycles used by the Mat Rempits do not meet standard specifications, or have been modified extensively for greater speed.
 Many Mat Rempits also opt to install aftermarket exhausts for their higher performance and loud noise.

 Additionally, most Mat Rempits do not have valid motorcycle licenses, do not pay road taxes, and ride stolen motorcycles.
 A growing number of housing estates have also been turned into racing tracks.
 It is estimated that there are about 200,000 Mat Rempits in Malaysia.